avinaykalyanreddy/Leetcode-Solution/leetcode_442.md

 **Find All Duplicates in an Array**.
 Click on the link to view the [question](https://leetcode.com/problems/find-all-duplicates-in-an-array/description/)

 ## Python

+**Algorithm**
+This solution is for *integer array nums of length n where all the integers of nums are in the range [1, n]*
+1. Go through each number in the array one by one.
+2. For each number, check if we've seen it before.
+    * for example if the example is 3 then check value at (3-1) index
+    * If the value at that index is negative, it means we've seen this number before (because we've already flipped it negative).
+So, we add it to our list of duplicates.
+    *  the value is positive, flip it negative to mark that we've seen this number.
+3. Keep going through the entire array using this method.
+4. Return the list of duplicates  found.

 ```python
 class Solution:
     def findDuplicates(self, nums: List[int]) -> List[int]: